 It may not be possible to completely remove the risk of developing tinnitus, but there are certain triggers that contribute to the development or worsening of tinnitus.

 Reducing exposure to or protecting your ears from loud noise can prevent damage to your hearing.

 Both can increase your risk of developing tinnitus and can worsen symptoms.

 Both have been linked to worsening symptoms in some individuals.

 Stress, fatigue and unhealthy lifestyle habits can all trigger or increase tinnitus symptoms.

-There is no specific test for tinnitus, but a physical exam and hearing test can help rule out or get to the bottom of your tinnitus source.
-Learning about your symptoms, triggers and medical history can help you and your Hearing Care Professionals determine the right path forward.
+There is no specific test for tinnitus, but a physical exam and hearing screening can help rule out or get to the bottom of your tinnitus source.
+Learning about your symptoms, triggers, and medical history can help you and your Hearing Care Professionals determine the right path forward.